Are these the best AI stocks and ETFs to watch?

 How to trade or invest in AI shares and ETFs

 Trading and investing are two different ways to take a position on artificial intelligence shares and ETFs.
-When you trade, you are making short-term decisions in order to make quick gains in growing markets.
+When you trade, you are making short-term decisions to make quick gains in growing markets.
 When you invest, you effectively take a long-term position in a company or fund in the hope that its value will rise over time.

 Follow these steps to trade or invest in AI shares and ETFs: